obmarg/synchg/README.rst

   synchg --help

-On first run, synchg will prompt you for some configuration options:
+On first run, you will be prompted for some configuration options:

 * Remote source directory - this is the path on the remote under which all your repositories should be found